FuelLabs/fuel-docs/src/fuel-as-statechannel.md

-# Fuel as a State Channel
+# Fuel as a statechannel